Donghyun-git/react-table-mapping/README.md

 A React component library for visually representing and managing field mappings between tables with an intuitive drag-and-drop interface.

+Current use `tailwindcss v4.1.11` & `@tailwindcss/postcss v4.1.11`

+If installed project use tailwindcss v3, you may encounter build errors due to version conflicts.

 ## 📺 DEMO

 [DEMO](https://react-table-mapping.vercel.app/?path=/story/reacttablemapping--demo-bezier-lines)